 Not too long ago I interviewed Benny Hsu who makes six figures a year by selling t-shirts.
 With the right product and the right marketing techniques, you can make a serious business out of selling t-shirts.
 Check out CafePress which will allow you to make money from designing t-shirts, coffee mugs, laptop covers as well as a host of other products.

 Did you know that there are companies out there that will pay you for searching the web?
 Check out Swagbucks which is one of the most reputable companies when it comes to making money searching the internet.

 7. Create an Ecommerce Store

-If you have a product to sell, an Ecommerce store is a great way to get it out there.
+If you have a product to sell, an eCommerce store is a great way to get it out there.
 Make sure to do your research first as this market is very saturated, so the more niche you can be, the better.
-To make the process even easier of opening your online store, check out BigCommerce which is an Ecommerce platform that has good looking templates so you don’t have to do any programming.
+To make the process even easier of opening your online store, check out Shopify which is an eCommerce platform that has good looking templates so you don’t have to do any programming.